Harshs27/GRNUlar/README.md

 # GRNUlar
-Gene Regulatory Network reconstruction using Unrolled algorithms
+Gene Regulatory Network reconstruction using Unrolled algorithms  (Paper link: TBD)

 Explore the notebook folder for a quick overview of the GRNUlar algorithm ran on jupyter notebook.